 Day in and day out our technology devices pummel us with information, notifications, and noise.
 Global stress, trauma, triggers, and pain are witnessed at mass scale in our feeds non-stop.
 Natural disasters, massacres, loss of human and civil rights, unabashed racism, bullying, government meltdown, genocide, animal extinction are all daily topics.
 We’re not designed to cope with this level of exposure and it’s taking its toll on our health and quality of life.
 We are no longer just surviving the risks of the physical world but surviving tech is a challenge in and of itself.

 If you feel this way, this is a journey of discovery I’ve been on for many years.
 I’m a social media consultant, avid tech user, and college lecturer.
 I experience these effects firsthand, while guiding my clients, and educating students.
 The health impacts are varied: eye strain, posture related stress injuries, lack of sleep, inability to focus, anxiety, and much more.

-These are mental health survival tactics I use and recommend when you are trying to reduce exposure to technology and its impact on your life.
+Recently I read a fantastic article on Sleep Advisor by Jess Carpenter called “How Technology is Keeping Us All Up” that I highly recommend.
+Additionally, I’ve included some health survival tactics I use and recommend when you are trying to reduce exposure to technology and its impact on your life.

 Turn off your device

 Just like you need to sleep, so does your device.
 Whether it’s a computer, tablet, phone, or wearable – let it rest.
 You choose how long it will remain off.
 Try 20 minutes to begin and work your way up.

 Put the object out of sight.
 Some people take digital sabbaticals where they remain unconnected for one day a week.
 This is up to you.